DashaGSG/pdsnd_github/README.md

 Bikeshare

 ### Description
-Providing user information about the data
+Providing user information about the data: interactive filtering.

 ### Files used
 chicago.csv